pfrazee/local/docs/lib/environment.md

  - 'ready': `MyHouse` has bootstrapped in the worker; does final preparation, then loads the application script
  - 'loaded': the application script has loaded; releases 'httpRequest' messages to the worker
- - 'httpRequest': the application has called `Link.request()`; dispatches the request, then streams the response back to the worker
+ - 'httpRequest': the application has called `Link.dispatch()`; dispatches the request, then streams the response back to the worker
  - 'httpSubscribe': the application has called `Link.subscribe()`; dispatches the request, then pipes the events back to the worker
  - 'log': the application has called `app.log()` or `console.log()`; prints the message data to the console

 ### ClientRegion

 Represents a region of the document which maintains its own browsing context.
-Provides a 'request' DOM event handler, as well as a `request()` helper for dispatching 'request' events.
+Provides a 'request' DOM event handler, as well as a `dispatchRequest()` helper for dispatching 'request' events.
 Its prototype can be extended by deployments.

 Methods:

  - ClientRegion(elemId): ctor, binds event handlers to the element referenced by elemId
- - request(requestObj): dispatches a 'request' DOM event on the element
+ - dispatchRequest(requestObj): dispatches a 'request' DOM event on the element
  - terminate(): unbinds all event handlers; called by `Environment.removeClientRegion()`